tytydraco/yessleep/out/Why_I_dont_go_hunting_anymore.md

 Then, I snapped out of my trance, realizing the stream of crimson blood oozing from the tiny hole in the tree.
 As soon as it hit my mud-crusted boots, I heard it—a blood-curdling scream echoing from the woodline behind me.
 It didn’t sound human... but it didn’t quite sound like an animal either.

 I bolted through the forest, crashing into the godforsaken trees as I went.
-My frantic flight through the woods came to an abrupt halt with just a few more steps.
+My frantic flight through the woods abruptly ended with just a few more steps.
 I stumbled out onto the dirt road, falling onto my rifle as I tripped, finally reaching the path that led to my truck.
 I jumped into the cab, slammed the engine to life, and sped down the road.
 I’d never felt such relief in my life as I saw the familiar outline of my small house in the distance.

 Even now, six years later, I’m not ashamed to admit that I’ve never been hunting since—or even set foot in the woods, for that matter.
 But every once in a while, on a cold winter’s night, I’ll hear something in my yard—or sometimes even from behind my window.
 A voice I’ll never forget, whispering something that haunts me to this day:

 “Hello.
 I see you.
-You know that, right”
+You know that, right?”